 This means you must set up payroll records for the new tax year using payroll software, some of which is free.
 If you are a small employer you can use HMRC's Basic PAYE Tools, which is designed for employers with nine or fewer employees, to report payroll in real time.

-You can't use a manual payroll system, you will need to transfer this information on to payroll software to enable you to report your payroll information to HMRC electronically.
+If you use a manual payroll system, you will need to transfer this information on to payroll software to enable you to report your payroll information to HMRC electronically.

 You need to keep these records up-to-date with any changes to tax codes, Income Tax and National Insurance contributions (NICs) rates.

 On this page:

 HMRC recognises that some small employers who pay employees weekly, or more frequently, but only process their payroll monthly may need longer to adapt to reporting PAYE information in real time.
 HMRC has therefore agreed a temporary relaxation of reporting arrangements for small businesses.